EBIO6100Spring2020/Data-Sandbox_Ticks/README.md

 ## Repo structure

-*To see final project; clone the repo Final_Proj_Content*.
+**Important:** To view final project; clone the repo `Final_Proj_Content`.
 This folder is stand-alone and you will be able to reproduce our final analyses.

 Other Subdirectories: